fdekeers/mozart-container/README.md

 outside of the container, and access them inside of it.
 By default, this directory is found at the path `~/Desktop/oz-files` on the host (it is created if it does not exist), and at the path `/root/oz-files` inside the container.

+To exit the Mozart 1.4.0 container, exit the Mozart window, and type `exit`, or `CTRL+D` inside the container terminal.

 ## Customization or problems